Engee documentation

 #Pkg.add("JuMP");

-The optimisation problem is to perform a non-linear least squares approximation of a curve.
+The optimization task is to perform a nonlinear least squares curve approximation.

-The goal of the problem is to find the values $A$ and $r$, which minimise the target function:
+The purpose of the task is to find the values and which minimize the objective function:

 Connecting libraries